joanmarc28/Robocat/README.md

 ## 3D Design

 All RoboCat 3D parts have been designed using Autodesk Fusion 360.
-The structure is divided into the following sections:
+The structure is divided into the following parts, and the printing parameters for each piece can be found in its corresponding folder.

 ### Legs
 | Full Leg |